freenas/freenas-docs/userguide/jails.rst

-After the first jail is created or a template has been used, subsequent jails will be added very quickly because the downloaded base for creating the jail has been saved to the "Jail Root".
+After the first jail is created or a template has been used, subsequent jails will be added very quickly because the downloaded base for creating the jail has been saved to the :guilabel:`Jail Root`.

 .. _Managing Jails: